 The information panels produced in addition to those created for the first engagement event included an overview of the existing habitats within the river valley (based on the Phase One Habitat Survey), selected flora and fauna found within those habitats (presented by project team ecologist Leonie Alexander) and the existing path network which since Event 1 had been extensively surveyed and drawn by Iglu Studio.
 The size of the hall also allowed plenty of space to install the existing model constructed during Stage 1 - Visioning.
-Bookmarks were also handed out to attendees which provided information on the online Commonplace map and encouraged the It was generally noted that there was a current lack of participation of the community to leave comments should facilities within the river valley.
-Some suggested uses and they feel more comfortable airing their opinions from activities which could be implemented through the project included;
+Bookmarks were also handed out to attendees which provided information on the online Commonplace map and encouraged the participation of the community to leave comments should they feel more comfortable airing their opinions from home.